mhurley100/pands-problem-set/README.md

 9. Solution-8.py - This solution returns todays date in a certain format

-10. Solution-9.py - This outputs every second line of a specified text file [Inishfree.txt saved in this repository for the purposes of completing Solution-9.py]
+10. Solution-9.py - This outputs every second line of a specified text file.
+Please input the program and filename as commands on the command line interface in order for the program to run
+[Inishfree.txt saved in this repository for the purposes of completing Solution-9.py]

 11. Solution-10.py - This solution displays a plot of functions